zaidNsour/BayesianNetwork/README.md

 - **Design and Implementation**: The project includes classes to represent random variables, conditional probability distributions, and the Bayesian network itself, implemented from scratch in Java.
 - **Functionality**: Methods are provided to calculate joint probabilities of variables given their values and to make predictions based on observed evidence.
 - **Efficiency and Optimization**: The implementation ensures efficient computation of probabilities through algorithmic optimizations and optimal data structures usage.
-- **Documentation and Testing**: Extensive documentation is provided, including class descriptions, method functionalities, and usage examples.
-The project has been thoroughly tested to ensure correctness and reliability.

-## Technologies Used

-- Java
-- Object-oriented programming
-- Data structures and algorithms

 ## How to Run